The monopolist's free boundary problem in the plane: Introduction

 The problem \eqref{eq:monopolist} arises from the question of how a monopolist should price goods for optimal profit in the face of information asymmetry.
 Here is a simple derivation of \eqref{eq:monopolist}.
 We assume a closed set of products $\Omega^* \subset \mathbf{R}^n$ where each coordinate represents some attribute of the product, and an open set of consumers $\Omega \subset \mathbf{R}^n$ where each coordinate represents some attribute of the consumer.
 Consumers are distributed according to a Borel probability measure $\mu \in \mathcal{P}(\Omega)$.
-The monopolist's goal is to determine a price $v(y)$ at which to sell product $y$ in a way which maximizes their profit.
-If consumer $x \in \Omega$ attains benefit $b(x,y)$ from product $y \in \Omega^*$ then the consumer will choose the product $y$ which maximizes their utility
+The monopolist's goal is to determine a price $v(y)$ at which to sell product $y$ in a way which maximizes her profit.
+If consumer $x \in \Omega$ attains benefit $b(x,y)$ from product $y \in \Omega^*$ then the consumer will choose the product $y$ which maximizes his utility

 Provided it exists, we denote the $y$ which realizes this supremum by $Yu(x)$.
-Assuming the monopolist pays cost $c(y)$ for product $y$, then the monopolist's goal is to maximize their profit, the integral of price they sell for minus cost they pay,
+Assuming the monopolist pays cost $c(y)$ for product $y$, then the monopolist's goal is to maximize {her} profit, the integral of price {she sells} for minus cost {she pays},

 The problem has been considered in this generality in e.g.~\cite{Basov05} \cite{Carlier01} \cite{FigalliKimMcCann11} \cite{mccann2023c}, and for even more general (non quasilinear) utility functions in \cite{NoldekeSamuelson18}, \cite{McCannZhang19}.
 For this paper, to highlight the mathematical properties of most interest, we adopt several standard simplifying assumptions proposed by Rochet and Chon\'e \cite{RochetChone98}: that products lie in the nonnegative orthant $\Omega^*=[0,\infty)^n$ and the monopolist's direct cost to produce them is quadratic $c(y) = |y|^2/2$, furthermore, that consumers are uniformly distributed on their domain $\Omega \subset \R^n$ and their product preferences are bilinear $b(x,y) = x \cdot y$.
-In this case \eqref{eq:b-transform} implies $u$ is the Legendre transform of $v$ (and thus a convex function), $Yu(x) = \partial u(x)$, and when $\Omega \subset [0,\infty)^n$ the Monopolist's goal becomes to maximize
+In this case \eqref{eq:b-transform} implies $u$ is the Legendre transform of $v$ (and thus a convex function), $Yu(x) \in \partial u(x)$, and when $\Omega \subset [0,\infty)^n$ the Monopolist's goal becomes to maximize

 over nonnegative convex functions which, up to an irrelevant constant, is the problem \eqref{eq:monopolist}.
 Since convex functions are differentiable almost everywhere the integrand is well-defined.
 The nonnegativity constraint on $u$ represents the additional requirement that $v(0)=0$, meaning consumers need not consume if the monopolist raises prices too high, or equivalently, are always free to pay nothing by choosing the zero product as an outside option.